Guide to the Survey of Employment, Payrolls and Hours

 Monthly survey estimates are produced by using a combination of a census of payroll deduction accounts provided by the Canada Revenue Agency (CRA) and the Business Payrolls Survey (BPS), which collects data from a sample of 15,000 businesses.
 This combination of CRA data with the BPS helps minimize response burden while ensuring higher quality at lower cost.
 The BPS also collects information on job vacancies, which is supplemental to the SEPH.

-The JVS contributes to the understanding of trends in filled and unfilled job demand in the labour market, and helps identify areas at risk of human resource shortages.
+The JVS contributes to the understanding of trends in filled and unfilled labour demand in the labour market, and helps identify areas at risk of labour shortages.
 Federal departments such as Employment and Social Development Canada (ESDC) as well as provincial and territorial agencies, educational organizations and the private sector are interested in this kind of information.

 Job vacancy data are produced based on two questions that were added to the BPS in January 2011.